 Turkey Lentil Soup – easily made with ground turkey OR leftover Thanksgiving turkey.
-A delicious, hearty soup packed with vegetables and vitamins.
+A delicious, hearty soup packed with turkey, vegetables and lentils.

 Soup is my go-to in the winter months.
 It hits the spot on a cold day and it’s a great way to clean out the refrigerator and pantry.

 I’m always on the prowl for new soup recipes and Turkey Lentil Soup is one of my favorites for a few reasons: it whips up quickly but has the rich flavor of soup that’s simmered for hours, it’s a triple threat of nutrition: turkey, lentils and V-8 juice and I can make it using either ground turkey or leftover Thanksgiving turkey when I can’t eat even one more turkey sandwich.

 Turkey Lentil Soup for the win.